 – Automatic gearbox Read – 2018 Jeep Renegade Revealed in New Spy Pictures

-The Jeep Compass Trailhawk, is essentially, the more rugged and muscular version of the standard Compass.
-With attributes such as high-tech features, off-road kit and capabilities, the new variant will surely be more expensive than the regular tops-spec Compass trim.
-While the Compass 2.0L Limited Option 4X4 variant is priced at Rs 21.92 lakh, the Trailhawk version is estimated to be offered around Rs 35 lakh (ex-showroom).
-If launched at this price, the SUV will lock horns against the Skoda’s first 7-seater SUV – Kodiaq that costs Rs 34.49 lakh (ex-showroom, Delhi).
+With attributes such as high-tech features, off-road kit and capabilities, the new Jeep Compass Trailhawk will surely be priced premium than the regular tops-spec Compass trim.
+While the Compass 2.0L Limited Option 4X4 variant is currently available at Rs 21.99 lakh, the Trailhawk version is estimated to be priced around Rs 35 lakh (ex-showroom).
+If launched at this price, the SUV will take directly on Skoda’s first 7-seater SUV – Kodiaq that costs Rs 35.99 lakh (Laurin & Klement 2.0 TDI AT) ex-showroom, Delhi.

-Jeep is yet to reveal the exact launch details of the Compass Trailhawk for the Indian market.
-Though, media reports suggest that the SUV will go on sale in the country by mid-2018.
+The rugged version of the Compass is ready to hit showrooms in July, 2019.
+However, the official launch date is yet to be announced by the carmaker.
 Similar to the regular Compass SUV, the Trail rated version is being produced at FCA’s plant in Pune.
-In fact, Jeep has already started exporting the SUV to select Right-Hand-Drive international markets.
+The carmaker is also exporting the SUV to select Right-Hand-Drive international markets.
 Read: New 2018 Jeep Wrangler Revealed

 Other key highlights include blacked out trim on the front grille and side trim, ‘Trailhawk’ badge on the boot lid, signature red recovery hooks and ‘Trail Rated’ badge on the front fenders.
-While Trailhawk will dimensionally remain unchanged, it will get 20mm higher ground clearance for better off-road duties.
-The Trail rated version of the SUV will also receive newly designed front and rear bumpers for better approach and departure angles.
+In terms of proportions, the Trailhawk remains unchanged.
+Its ground clearance, however, has been increased by 20mm ensuring better off-road duties.
+The Trail rated version of the SUV also receives newly designed front and rear bumpers for better approach and departure angles.
 Read: New Jeep Cherokee Pictures & Details

 |Engine||2.0-litre, Multijet II Diesel|